A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

 We now move to the the proof of the lower bound.
-For convenience, we highlight the results regarding the convergence of the magnetostatic energy.
+For future reference, we highlight the result regarding the convergence of the magnetostatic energy.
 This has already been proved in \cite[Proposition 4.7]{bresciani} by adapting the results in \cite{carbou,gioia.james}.
 For convenience of the reader, we briefly sketch the proof and we refer to the first paper for details.
-Recall the notation in \eqref{eqn:necas}.
+Recall the notation in \eqref{eqn:necas} and \eqref{eqn:lagrangian-magnetization}.